jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ```

 The delegation process is where voting power is established.
 Each vault delegates tokens to operators, which determines:

 1. How much voting power each operator has
 2. How token weights multiply that power
 3. The distribution of influence across the network

 Key aspects of the delegation setup:

-*   Every vault delegates to every operator (except the last one for this example)
+- Every vault delegates to every operator (except the last one for this example)

-  - Note that vaults can choose whom to delegate to, they don't have to delegate to all operators
+* Note that vaults can choose whom to delegate to, they don't have to delegate to all operators

-*   Delegation amounts cycle through the `delegations` array to test different scenarios
+- Delegation amounts cycle through the `delegations` array to test different scenarios
-*   The last operator intentionally receives zero delegation to test the system's handling of operators without stake
+- The last operator intentionally receives zero delegation to test the system's handling of operators without stake
-*   The delegation is performed directly through the vault program using `do_add_delegation` which will call a specific instruction in the vault program to do that
+- The delegation is performed directly through the vault program using `do_add_delegation` which will call a specific instruction in the vault program to do that

+Each operator accumulates voting power from all the different delegations they receive.
+The total voting power for an operator is the sum of the weighted values of each delegation.

+**Example:**

+- Vault A (holding Alice, weight W) delegates 100 tokens to Operator X. Power contribution: 100 \* W.
+- Vault B (holding Bob, weight 2W) delegates 50 tokens to Operator X. Power contribution: 50 _ 2W = 100 _ W.
+- Operator X's total voting power would be (100 _ W) + (50 _ 2W) = 200 \* W.

+This distributed delegation model enables testing complex scenarios where:

+- Operators have vastly different amounts of influence.
+- Tokens with higher weights contribute disproportionately more voting power.
+- The distribution of delegations affects consensus outcomes.

+The deliberate omission of delegation to the last operator creates a control case to verify that operators with zero stake cannot influence the voting process, which is a critical security feature.

+You can run the test now and see the output.

 ##### 4.4 Delegation Architecture and Voting Power Calculation

 The delegation architecture follows a multiplication relationship:

-*   **Operator Voting Power = Sum of (Delegation Amount × Delegated Token's Weight)**
+- **Operator Voting Power = Sum of (Delegation Amount × Delegated Token's Weight)**

 Each operator accumulates voting power from all the different delegations they receive.
 The total voting power for an operator is the sum of the weighted values of each delegation.

 **Example:**

-*   Vault A (holding TKN1, weight W) delegates 100 tokens to Operator X. Power contribution: 100 * W.
+- Vault A (holding TKN1, weight W) delegates 100 tokens to Operator X. Power contribution: 100 \* W.
-*   Vault B (holding TKN2, weight 2W) delegates 50 tokens to Operator X. Power contribution: 50 * 2W = 100 * W.
+- Vault B (holding TKN2, weight 2W) delegates 50 tokens to Operator X. Power contribution: 50 _ 2W = 100 _ W.
-*   Operator X's total voting power would be (100 * W) + (50 * 2W) = 200 * W.
+- Operator X's total voting power would be (100 _ W) + (50 _ 2W) = 200 \* W.

 This distributed delegation model enables testing complex scenarios where:

-*   Operators have vastly different amounts of influence.
+- Operators have vastly different amounts of influence.
-*   Tokens with higher weights contribute disproportionately more voting power.
+- Tokens with higher weights contribute disproportionately more voting power.
-*   The distribution of delegations affects consensus outcomes.
+- The distribution of delegations affects consensus outcomes.

 The deliberate omission of delegation to the last operator creates a control case to verify that operators with zero stake cannot influence the voting process, which is a critical security feature.

 You can run the test now and see the output.

 #### 5. NCN Program Configuration